Frequently Asked Questions

 Who do I contact in case of problems along the course?

-Cell phone coverage is spotty so we recommend contact with other riders, the Rest Stop hosts along the way and Bicycle Equipment Safety Teams (BEST) that sweep the course.
-Note that each Rest Stop is equipped with members of the Radio Club that communicate with a base station - and they do a fine job!
+Cell phone coverage is spotty so we recommend contact with other riders and the Bicycle Equipment Safety Teams (BEST) that sweep the course.
+In addition, Rest Stop hosts work with the Rappanhannock Valley Amateur Radio Club to communicate any issues.